Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 Nuggets vs. Lakers: Odds, spread, over/under and other Vegas lines - Western Conference Finals Game 1

-In Game 1 of the Western Conference Finals, the Denver Nuggets will be eyeing a win against Los Angeles Lakers.
+The Denver Nuggets and Los Angeles Lakers are meeting in the Western Conference Finals, with Game 1 on tap.

-In this article, you will find the spread and odds across multiple sportsbooks for the Nuggets vs. Lakers matchup.
+In this article, you can find odds and spreads for the Nuggets vs. Lakers matchup across multiple sportsbooks.

 Nuggets vs. Lakers Game Info